 Studies have shown that most California Condors are exposed to lead by feeding on carcasses of animals shot with lead ammunition.
 Lead ammunition fragments upon impact and leaves behind tiny fragments.
 Some of these fragments are left behind by hunters in gut piles and California Condors feed on that gut pile and carcass and ingest lead.
 As of July 1, 2019, the state of California has banned the use of lead ammunition when taking wildlife with firearms.
 Hopefully, we will start seeing a reduction of lead toxicosis in the California flock.

 Powerlines have always been a problem for large birds.
-The birds some times collide with the powerlines and are killed as result as the collision.
-Other time the condors will try to roost the the polls or lines and get electrocuted.
-Captive -bred condors go through a an aversion training program in hopes that they will pass this training down to their chick and reduce the number of condor powerline deaths.
+The birds sometimes collide with the powerlines and are killed as a result of the collision.
+Other times the condors will try to roost the polls or lines and get electrocuted.
+Captive-bred condors go through an aversion training program in hopes that they will pass this training down to their chick and reduce the number of condor powerline deaths.

 A newer threat to the California Condors is the increasing amount of microtrash showing up in the environment.
 Microtrash refers to small pieces of garbage that are often overlooked such as torn corners candy bar wrappers, shards of glass, gum wrappers, random chunks of plastic, and other such trash.
 California Condors are curious birds and scavengers and will pick this trash up and can be ingested and get stuck in the gastrointestinal tract and cause impaction.
 This will result in starvation and death by preventing the birds from digesting food.
 Zion’s first condor chick along with the 1000th chick born since the start of the recovery program shows a worrying habit of picking up discarded water bottles and flying around with them.